Things To Do in Jupiter – 5 Fishing Holes

-With the historic Jupiter Inlet Lighthouse in the distance, boaters drifting by and tropical birds swooping overhead, these pals said it was a little tough keeping their minds on fishin’.
+With the historic Jupiter Inlet Lighthouse in the distance, boaters drifting by and tropical birds swooping overhead, these pals said it was a little tough keeping their minds on fishing’.

 But they must have been doing something right, because they showed off two big yellowtail snappers in their cooler.

-While the fishin’ is fun from this spot on Sawfish Bay Park, everybody has to be careful.
+While the fishing’ is fun from this spot on Sawfish Bay Park, everybody has to be careful.

 Parking is free.
 So is admission.
 And the town recently installed new public rest rooms.
 There’s a picnic table under a shaded gazebo.